Rational1ty/mirror-encrypt/README.md

     - Ex: `/\/7/\` translates to `/\/       /\`

 2. From a file
-  - You can create your own mirror fields by using notepad or any other simple text editor - get creative!
+  - You can create your own mirror fields by using notepad or any other simple text editor
-  - If you make your own, make sure that the field is exactly 13 x 13 characters (you can check by pressing "ctrl + a";
-    it should highlight a blue rectangle.
+  - If you make your own, make sure that the field is exactly 13 x 13 characters (you can check by pressing "ctrl + a" — it should highlight a blue rectangle.
 If there are any areas that aren't highlighted, fill them in with spaces)
-  - Save it as a ".txt" file in the program's "assets" folder for easy access
+  - Save it as a `.txt` file in the `assets/user/` folder
-  - When running the program, you can load saved mirror fields by entering "../assets/fileName.txt" when prompted
+  - When running the program, you can load saved mirror fields by entering the filename when prompted
-  - When exporting a set of mirrors using the "Export mirror field" option, save it as "../assets/fileName.txt" when asked

 3. Randomly generated
   - When generating a random mirror field by entering a % value, any number between 0 and 100 will work, so experiment with different values!
 Higher mirror density usually results in more secure encryption, but more mirrors is not always better.
-Try to find the perfect amount of mirrors to create the most unpredictable encryption!
+Try to find the perfect amount of mirrors to create the most unpredictable code!

 **Main menu**
-- Although there are seperate options for encrypting and decrypting, the process is acutally the same for both.
-This means that you can easily trace a path through the mirrors by yourself to create an encrypted message, then check the result using the program.
-Try creating some messages on your own!
-- Sometimes, the animated window will be created in the background whenever you start to encrypt/decrypt a message.
-If you don't see the window show up, try looking at the taskbar (bottom of the screen) for a picture of a red laser bouncing off a mirror.
+- Sometimes, the animation window will be created in the background whenever you start to encrypt/decrypt a message.
+If you don't see the window show up, look at the taskbar (bottom of the screen) for a picture of a red laser bouncing off a mirror.
 This is the window; simply click it to bring it to the front

-- If you really like the mirrors that you have set up, you can save them to a .txt file by choosing option 4: "Export mirror field"
+- If you like the mirrors that you have set up, you can save them by choosing *option 4: export mirror field*
-    - Enter a file path (Ex: "../assets/mirrors-1.txt") when prompted to save the mirrors
-    - It is recommended to save all of your mirror field files to the "assets" folder, so that they are all in the same place
+  - The field will be saved as a `.txt` file in `assets/user/`
   - Don't worry about creating the file first; the file will be created for you if it doesn't already exist
-    - Also, you can enter the name of a file that already exists to replace it
+  - You can enter the name of a file that already exists to replace it

 ---